 1. lack of sufficient users tracking data

-One of the design challenges was that the limited data about users’ requirements because the application set in an old code environment when the data and click-tracking were not available.
+One of the design challenges was that the limited data about users’ requirements because the application set in an old code environment where the data and usage tracking were not available.

 2. This application of design and code didn’t meet the requirements of accessibility